Nidhighura/Vehicle-Insurance-Management-in-ServiceNow/README.md

 This system reduces manual work, improves efficiency, and ensures better tracking of insurance activities.
 This system reduces manual work, improves efficiency, and ensures better tracking of insurance activities.

+Stakeholder Mapping – Vehicle Insurance Management

+The Vehicle Insurance Management solution implemented in ServiceNow involves several key stakeholders who play important roles in the insurance request and management process.
+Each stakeholder has specific responsibilities, expectations, and benefits from the automation of the system.

 ## Automation Logics